 If you have missed your Initial Enrollment Period, there are still ways for you to enroll.
 If you are enrolled in Medicare Part A and B but have coverage through work or a spouse, you may qualify for a Special Enrollment Period to enroll in Medigap.
 Again, you will not need to answer any medical questions, called medical underwriting.

-If you missed your Initial Enrollment period and do not qualify for Special Enrollment, you can still enroll at any time but you will have to answer medical questions.
+If you missed your Initial Enrollment period and do not qualify for Special Enrollment, you can still enroll at any time but you may have to answer medical questions.
 You could be turned down for pre-existing conditions during the medical underwriting process.

 On the plus side, if you are late to enroll in Medigap, there is no need to worry about penalties.
 Unlike Medicare Part B and Medicare Part D, Medigap does not have late enrollment fees.